 Broadly speaking, xenogothic is an attempt to break with the Gothic’s narcissistic self-obsession and instead build new futures for itself to exist in.
-It is an attempt to reweird the Gothic.
-It is an attempt to encourage the emergence of a new Gothic that exists outside of itself, one capable of having an impact on the world beyond its present status as rigid aesthetic cliché.
+It is an attempt to reweird the Gothic; an attempt to encourage the emergence of a new Gothic that exists outside of itself — one that is capable of having an impact on the world beyond its present status as rigid aesthetic cliché.

-In 2010, I began an undergraduate degree in Photographic Art at the University of Wales, Newport.
-After putting it to good use for a few years, I decided to do a Masters degree in Contemporary Art Theory at Goldsmiths, University of London, scratching an itch to finally get to grips with Deleuze and to be taught by two of my heroes: Mark Fisher and Kodwo Eshun.
+In 2013, I completed an undergraduate degree in Photographic Art at the University of Wales, Newport.
+After putting it to good use for a few years, in 2016 I decided to do a Masters degree in Contemporary Art Theory at Goldsmiths, University of London, scratching an itch to finally get to grips with Deleuze and to be taught by two of my heroes: Mark Fisher and Kodwo Eshun.

 This blog began as an excuse to keep writing after what turned out to be a traumatic postgraduate experience, following the death of Mark Fisher in January 2017.
-I’m hoping, in time, it can become known for other topics as well.
-I write about philosophy, politics and culture — often all at once — resisting the reactive nature of an academicised “Cultural Studies” and instead attempting to create cultures anew out of the everyday.
+I write about philosophy, politics and culture — often all at once — resisting the compartmentalising nature of an academicised “Cultural Studies” and instead attempting to create cultures anew out of the everyday.

 In 2020, I published my first book, Egress: On Mourning, Melancholy and Mark Fisher, and edited the collection Postcapitalist Desire: The Final Lectures of Mark Fisher.
-I’m currently working on a number of other projects related to accelerationism, psychoanalysis and adoption, and the American West.
+I’m currently working on a number of other projects related to accelerationism, photography and subjectivity, psychoanalysis and adoption, and the psychedelic legacy of the American West.

 Currently based in Huddersfield, I spend my non-writing days freelancing in the publishing industry for the likes of Urbanomic and Repeater Books.
 I’m readily available for all your writing, proofreading, and copyediting needs — just drop me an email.